easyDeclare/EDD/README.md

 ## Usage

+A demo video illustrating the main features of EDD is available.
+You can watch it [here](https://easyDeclare.github.io/EDD/tutorial.mp4).

 The tool can be used:
 - **Online**: [easyDeclare.github.io/EDD](https://easyDeclare.github.io/EDD).
 The online version is a limited version of the tool; **it does not support the discovery of declarative process models from a log file**.